mediagis/nominatim-docker/3.7/README.md

 Port 8080 is the nominatim HTTP API port and 5432 is the Postgres port, which you may or may not want to expose.

-If you want to check that your data import was sucessful, you can use the API with the following URL: http://localhost:8080/search.php?q=avenue%20pasteur
+If you want to check that your data import was successful, you can use the API with the following URL: http://localhost:8080/search.php?q=avenue%20pasteur

 ## Configuration

 The following environment variables are available for configuration:

   - `PBF_URL`: Which OSM extract to download.
 Check https://download.geofabrik.de
   - `REPLICATION_URL`: Where to get updates from.
-Also availble from Geofabrik.
+Also available from Geofabrik.
-  - `IMPORT_WIKIPEDIA`: Whether to import the Wikipedia importance dumps, which improve scoring of results.
-On a beefy 10 core server this takes around 5 minutes. (default: `false`)
+  - `IMPORT_WIKIPEDIA`: Whether to import the Wikipedia importance dumps, which improve the scoring of results.
+On a beefy 10 core server, this takes around 5 minutes. (default: `false`)
   - `IMPORT_US_POSTCODES`: Whether to import the US postcode dump. (default: `false`)
   - `IMPORT_GB_POSTCODES`: Whether to import the GB postcode dump. (default: `false`)
   - `THREADS`: How many threads should be used to import (default: `16`)